umich-brcf-bioinf/workshop-intro-r-rstudio/source/workshop_setup/setup_instructions_advanced.md

     by a command prompt (\>):

 ```
-R version 4.4.2 (2024-10-31 ucrt) -- "Pile of Leaves"
+R version 4.5.0 (2025-04-11) -- "How About a Twenty-Six"
-Copyright (C) 2024 The R Foundation for Statistical Computing
+Copyright (C) 2025 The R Foundation for Statistical Computing
-Platform: x86_64-w64-mingw32/x64
+Platform: x86_64-pc-linux-gnu

 R is free software and comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute it under certain conditions.
 Type 'license()' or 'licence()' for distribution details.

-  Natural language support but running in an English locale

 R is a collaborative project with many contributors.
 Type 'contributors()' for more information and